RIL-RADARs/Transparency-Report-V1/README.md

 ## Building Your Own Version

-If you want to customize or extend this project for your startup's specific needs, follow these steps:
+If you want to customize or extend this project for your startup's specific needs, follow the steps in [INSTALLATION](INSTALLATION.md) file.

+Here is an overview of the steps:

 ### 1. Set Up Your Own Firebase Database
 - Create a Firebase project and enable Firestore.